estebanrfp/todolist/README.md

 # TodoList App

-Una aplicación simple de lista de tareas construida con HTML, CSS y JavaScript puro.
+A simple task list application built with HTML, CSS, and vanilla JavaScript.

-## Características
+## Features

-- Añadir nuevas tareas
+- Add new tasks
-- Marcar tareas como completadas
+- Mark tasks as completed
-- Eliminar tareas
+- Delete tasks
-- Filtrar tareas (todas, activas, completadas)
+- Filter tasks (all, active, completed)
-- Limpiar todas las tareas completadas
+- Clear all completed tasks
-- Contador de tareas pendientes
+- Pending task counter
-- Persistencia de datos utilizando localStorage
+- Data persistence using localStorage
-- Diseño responsivo
+- Responsive design

-## Tecnologías Utilizadas
+## Technologies Used

 - HTML5
 - CSS3
 - JavaScript (ES6+)
-- Font Awesome para iconos
+- Font Awesome for icons
-- localStorage para persistencia de datos
+- localStorage for data persistence

-## Cómo usar
+## How to Use

-1. Clona este repositorio
+1. Clone this repository
-2. Abre el archivo `index.html` en tu navegador
+2. Open the `index.html` file in your browser
-3. ¡Empieza a gestionar tus tareas!
+3. Start managing your tasks!

-## Estructura del proyecto
+## Project Structure

-- `index.html`: Estructura HTML de la aplicación
+- `index.html`: HTML structure of the app
-- `styles.css`: Estilos CSS para la interfaz de usuario
+- `styles.css`: CSS styles for the user interface
-- `script.js`: Lógica de la aplicación en JavaScript
+- `script.js`: Application logic in JavaScript

 ## Demo

-Puedes ver una demo en vivo de la aplicación en: [GitHub Pages](https://estebanrfp.github.io/todolist/)
+You can view a live demo of the application at: [GitHub Pages](https://estebanrfp.github.io/todolist/)

-## Licencia
+## License

-Este proyecto está bajo la Licencia MIT.
+This project is licensed under the MIT License.